davyso/ibm-code-challenge/README.md

 ## Running Jumbles
 The class `DeJumblerTest` contains all 5 Jumble puzzle examples.
 You can run all of them at once or one at a time.
 The test suite also contains unit tests that you may choose to run.

+## Solving Cartoon
+Sadly, I had trouble solving the cartoon at the end of each puzzle.
+This is because a large variety of possible answers that would require each node to talk to other nodes (at least, this is what I figured out so far).
+For example, provided with circle letters `List('l', 'n', 'd', 'j', 'o', 'b', 'e', 'a', 'l', 'w', 'e')`, and the sizes of the circle words are 3, 4, and 4, then all possible ways to fit the circle letters into the first 3-letter x second 4-letter word x third 4-lettter word would need to be found which would be extremely high.
+While somewhat runnable but not complete, severel attempts (methods `solveCircles()` and `solveCircles2()`) have been made.